WeTransfer/zip_tricks/README.md

 crc.append(precomputed_crc32, size_of_the_blob_computed_from)
 ```

+## Reading ZIP files

+The library contains a reader module, play with it to see what is possible.
+It is not a complete ZIP reader
+but it was designed for a specific purpose (highly-parallel unpacking of remotely stored ZIP files), and
+as such it performs it's function quite well.
+Please beware of the security implications of using ZIP readers
+that have not been formally verified (ours hasn't been).

 ## Contributing to zip_tricks

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.